 Once the membrane is gone, cut all the excess fat residing with the rack.
 Sometimes there will be extra fat clung to the rack that can ruin your cooking procedure when melted.
 Any fat you don’t want, cut using a sharp kitchen knife.

 Apply the rub your recipe suggests.
 You can use some non sweet bbq sauce as alternatives to rubs.
 It can vary from recipe to recipe.
 Now sit the rack in the refrigerator for about one hour.

 It will allow the meat to absorb all the good flavors inside it.
 Many people skip this step because baby back ribs take enough time to cook as it is.
 However, if you want your ribs to be delicious, you won’t skip this process.

 Now it’s time to marinate your ribs.
-Even though marinating isn’t compulsory for cooking ribs, it will make the meat moist, tasty, and tender.
+Even though marinating isn’t compulsory for cooking ribs, it will make the ribs moist, tasty, and tender.

 After you’ve added your favorite marinade mix to the ribs, let the rack sit for another 8 hours to let it absorb the flavors entirely.

 The next procedure depends on what recipe you’re following.
-As long you stick to the basics, you should be okay.
+As long as you stick to the basics, you should be okay.

 Remember to use indirect heat for cooking baby back ribs.
 Using direct heat can cause uneven cooking.
 Also, don’t forget to add burnt ends bbq sauce when you are almost done cooking.
 Also, keep an eye out for undercooked ribs.